mnru/VBA-Module-Import-Export/README.md

     * When isFixedMode  is false ,the dialog open and ask the location of target macrofile or source folder.
 * Scripts compose and decompose are pretty different ,but only prefix different scripts are almost same but paremeters defined in the head of scripts.
 * In case targetFiles is not determined implicitly ,Its extension should be written as targetExt in the script .
-* Install.vbs and UnInstall.vbs can be used for xlam file.If folder composition is same as the fixed mode,they can be used as is.
+* Install.vbs and UnInstall.vbs can be used for xlam file.
+If folder composition is same as the fixed mode one,you can used it as is.

 ## When isFixedMode  is True